Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle: Theatrical

+In Japan, it was distributed in 443 theaters on its release date.
+Throughout the first quarter of 2026, the film was announced to be re-released in various countries, starting with screenings in IMAX's 1:43:1 aspect ratio, ScreenX's 270-degree aspect ratio, and Ultra 4DX in Japan on February 6, alongside a "Breathing Enhanced Version" of the film's 4DX experience that was announced for February 20.
+The IMAX showings marked the first time an anime film was released in this aspect ratio.

 Marketing

 Ufotable, in collaboration with Major League Baseball, released a short film to promote the first film and the series as well as the upcoming opening game of the 2025 season between the Los Angeles Dodgers and the Chicago Cubs at the Tokyo Dome on March 18.
 The film, featuring Hōchū Ōtsuka as the voice of Sakonji Urokodaki (鱗滝 左近次, Urokodaki Sakonji), one of the series' characters, narrates the history of baseball and the series.
 Toho also released an edited version of the whole series on April 4, 2025, in Japanese theatres.
 The first film's official main trailer was released on June 28, 2025, at an event broadcast on Fuji TV in Japan.
 The trailer registered more than 40 million views within 24 hours on official social media platforms.

+Home media

+In April 2026, Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle was announced to be released on Blu-Ray and DVD in Japan on July 29.
+In July 2026, during the film's Anime Expo panel, it was announced that Crunchyroll is streaming the film on July 28.